 It is an impressive engineering feat and Gormley wanted it to be similar to other great engineering feats in Newcastle such as the miles of mining tunnels underground and the building of ships.

 Gormley used his own body as the initial image to make the molds to test the structure.
 He created three draft sculptures or maquettes.
 These have been sold for millions of dollars each.

-For me, one of the most interesting facts about the Angel of the North is that I can walk past a life-size maquette each morning, in the sculpture garden of the National Gallery of Australia.
-It’s in Canberra, on the other side of the world to the Angel of the North on its hill at Gateshead.
+I used to walk past a life-size maquette each morning, in the sculpture garden of the National Gallery of Australia.
+It’s in Canberra, across the world from the Angel of the North in Gateshead!

 The Angel’s Memorial Garden

 Perhaps the most humanizing and touching aspect of the sculpture is not the giant sculpture itself, but the meaning that humans give to angels and that locals have given to their Angel.

 The Angel’s wings are deliberately not straight.
-They are tilted at an angle of 3.5 degrees to provide a welcoming and sense of embrace of the city and the valley.
+They are tilted at an angle of 3.5 degrees to provide a welcoming sense of embrace of the city and the valley.

 Northerners have wanted their loved ones to rest in the shelter of the angel wings.
 Below and to the side of the hill is a small copse of low trees.
 On the branches of these trees, people have hung little angels of the north images and left notes and pictures about the death of their loved ones, and of children in particular.

 When you read these touching memorials to their lost children and look up the hill at this monumental guardian angel, you realize how much humans want and sometimes need to believe in the benevolence and compassion of the universe.

 And that’s why this sculpture has become beloved by so many and where the power of sculpture lies.
 Perhaps that’s why sculpture has been described by the British sculptor Phyllida Barlow as “the most anthropological of the artforms.”

 Angel of the North Alan Shearer Shirt